RTÉ One: History

-RTÉ and UTV were the only Irish television channels until 1978, when RTÉ 2 (known as Network 2 between 1988 and 2004) was created.
+Unlike Northern Ireland which had a duopoly of BBC and ITV, RTÉ was the only television channel in the Republic of Ireland until 1978 when RTÉ 2 (known as Network 2 between 1988 and 2004) was created and started full colour broadcasting at the same time.
 The Irish language station TG4 began in 1996 as Teilifís na Gaeilge (TnaG).
 Since 1998 RTÉ One also competes with Virgin Media One (formerly known as "TV3").

 Since it began broadcasting, RTÉ One has competed with BBC One and UTV from Northern Ireland, and in the 1980s RTÉ began competing with other satellite and cable channels that are widely available across Ireland through cable subscription services due to the high take up of cable TV from pan-European and UK channels since the 1960s, and the continued roll out of MMDS and satellite during the 1980s and 1990s.

 From 1961, RTÉ Television would only broadcast from 17:35 until around 23:30 during the Winter months.
 In 1975 this changed slightly with transmission starting at around 15:30 and concluding around midnight (00:00).
 24-hour broadcasts began in the late 1990s.
 In 1988, RTÉ One launched a schedule with a new news bulletin at 13:00.
 Currently, RTÉ One does not offer "breakfast television", but from 2013 to 2014 the station aired an early morning current affairs show called Morning Edition, which was also simulcast on RTÉ News Now.
 Virgin Media One is currently the only indigenous broadcaster in direct competition for this early morning market with Ireland AM since 1999.
 RTÉ One during the Olympics and special breaking news or election coverage, will provide a special bulletin in the mornings.
 RTE 1 and N2 had separate Weather forecasts (November 1997 – January 13, 2002).
 On Monday January 14, RTE 1 and N2 weather forecasts were remerged.

 On 6 July 2017, RTÉ One extended its on-air hours, starting at 6:00 am as opposed to the later 6:20 am as previously.